Hyperglycemia and How to Treat It

 - If sick, follow sick day rules.

-- If your glucose levels are high without an explanation and you are sick or have ketones then avoid exericse.
+- If your blood glucose levels are high without an explanation and you are sick or have ketones then avoid exercise.
 However, if your sugars are high because of eating carbohydrates and/or you do not have ketones then exercise can help lower your sugars.

 - Drink lots of water or electrolyte solution to help your body avoid dehydration and get rid of sugar in your urine.